Skip to main content

 Condo-specific coverages

-There are four types of coverages that are specific to condo insurance policies.
+There are four types of coverages specific to condo insurance policies.

 Collectively Owned Condominium Property Coverage